Introduction

 Advantages

 This method improves accuracy through precise volume measurement.
-Additionally, easier calibration minimizes dilution errors.
+Additionally, easier calibration reduces dilution errors.
 Better mixing further enhances reliability.
-As a result, many laboratories prefer bulk dilution for routine work.
+Consequently, many laboratories prefer bulk dilution for routine testing.

 Normal Range